Combining guaranteed and spot markets in display advertising: Selling guaranteed page views with stochastic demand: Introduction

 In this paper, we use a revenue maximisation model to study how to sell impressions using RTB and PG.
 More specifically, some impressions are sold in advance via standardised guaranteed contracts before the delivery day while the rest of the impressions are auctioned off in RTB using the second-price auctions~\citep{Ben-Zwi_2015}.
 We focus on one ad slot and study how the estimated total impressions in a future period, i.e., the ad delivery day, should be allocated and priced algorithmically between guaranteed and spot markets.
 For example, AOL sells the impressions from the top banner of its homepage on Christmas Day.
 AOL needs to decide on how many impressions should be sold a couple of days, weeks or months before Christmas via guaranteed contracts and at what prices.
 Unlike the traditional way of selling guaranteed contracts, in our model, there is no negotiation process between the publisher and the advertiser.
 Instead, the guaranteed contract price is posted in a common marketplace.
 Advertisers can monitor the price trend over time and purchase the needed impressions directly at the corresponding prices prior to the delivery day.
-Based on auction theory and operations research studies, we also consider the distinct characteristics of advertisers, i.e., risk aversion and stochastic arrivals, and then propose an algorithm to find the optimal allocation and pricing strategy by extending the solution to the Knapsack problem.
+Based on auction theory and operations research studies, we also consider the distinct characteristics of advertisers, i.e., risk aversion and stochastic arrivals, and then propose an algorithm to find the optimal allocation and pricing strategy based on the solution framework to the Knapsack problem.
+Our solution is a greedy algorithm and there are two significant differences to the Knapsack problem solution.
+First, for a given allocated purchase demand at a time point, the corresponding guaranteed contract price is obtained by considering advertiser's purchase behaviour.
+Second, the terminal value of RTB is not certain, which is determined by the updated dual force of supply and demand.
 The proposed model is further examined with an RTB dataset from a UK supply-side platform (SSP).\footnote{Supply-side platforms (SSPs) are intermediaries who help publishers sell impressions in RTB.
 Through SSPs, publishers are able to connect with advertisers from various ad exchanges and networks.} Our results show that introducing guaranteed contacts in addition to RTB increases the publisher's expected total revenue.
 Specifically, for ad slots with a high competition level, the guaranteed contract price significantly increases over time and the publisher allocates a large percentage of future impressions into guaranteed contracts, consequently, the revenue is mainly collected by PG.
 For ad slots with a low competition level, the guaranteed contract price increases steadily and less contracts are sold.
 However, our results show that the publisher's revenue from those ad slots can be significantly increased because there is a greater margin to be optimised.
 We further examine the robustness of our model by considering two extensions: (i) incorporating uncertainty into demand and supply of the impressions; and (ii) segmenting advertisers based on their valuations.
 Our analysis shows the model is robust under different conditions and the publisher can always obtain a higher total revenue when selling through both channels.